Down and Out

 In fact the real purpose of many bailouts aims at a national industrial policy in favour of the international operating banks, as the collapse of a big bank would cause a competitive disadvantage against the banks of other countries.
 When it comes to secure the stability of the financial market, usually the dispossession of a bank is considered "ultima ratio", but the opposite, the insolvency of a bank, would be the method of choice.
 In fact quite the reverse is true.
 Confiscating a bank, establishing new guidelines, exchange of management, a qualified control under participation of the staff, would not only socialize the losses but also the gains that would reappear in the future. (via)

-Download my coffee-table book of selected postings here.
-Enjoy!
+My (old) coffee-table book of selected postings.